-The Vice President for Student Services' Office presents to each orientation (first-year) regarding the Student Social Code of Conduct; definitions of dating violence, domestic violence, sexual assault, stalking and consent; rights of the victim; where a victim can report on campus providing an explanation of reporting offices and offices which hold confidentiality; steps to take in case of a crime of violence; and bystander behavior.
+Student Services' Office presents to each new student orientation (first-year, transfers, re-admits) regarding the Student Social Code of Conduct; definitions of dating violence, domestic violence, sexual assault, stalking and consent; rights of the victim; where a victim can report on campus providing an explanation of reporting offices and offices which hold confidentiality; steps to take in case of a crime of violence; and bystander behavior.

-For students who do not attend a face-to-face orientation, they must complete an on-line orientation.
+For students who do not attend a face-to-face orientation, they must complete an on-line orientation, which includes the myNMSU Respects Campus SaVe Act.
 A component of the on-line orientation is information related to defining dating violence, domestic violence, sexual assault, stalking and consent; rights of the victim; where a victim can report on campus providing an explanation of reporting offices and offices which hold confidentiality; steps to take in case of a crime of violence; and bystander behavior.